simwrapper/simwrapper.github.io/docs/ref-bar-area-line.md

 **columns:** (Required) Array of strings.
 List the column names of the columns which have the values to be graphed.
 Each element will be its own line/color.
 Example: `['distance', 'duration']`

 **useLastRow:** true/false.
 If set to true, only the last row of the datafile will be used to build the pie chart.
-For example, this is useful for MATSim outputs which list every iteration's output, if you are only in the final iteration.
+For example, this is useful for MATSim outputs which list every iteration's output, and you are only interested in the final iteration.

-**stacked:** true/false for bar charts, whether to stack multiple bars
+**stacked:** true/false for bar charts: whether to stack multiple bars

 **legendTitles:** Array of strings.
-Legend titles for each line.
+Legend titles for each data column.
 The column names will be used if this is omitted.

 **xAxisName/yAxisName:** Labels for the axes.